cvmfs/cvmfs/doc/developer/60-debugging-and-testing.md

 ## Unit Tests

-Unit tests use the [GoogleTest Framework](https://github.com/google/googletest).
+- Unit tests use the [GoogleTest Framework](https://github.com/google/googletest).
-When configuring to include the unit tests with `cmake -D BUILD_UNITTESTS=ON`, the executable for it can be found in `cvmfs/build/test/unittests`.
+- When configuring to include the unit tests with `cmake -D BUILD_UNITTESTS=ON`, the executable for it can be found in `cvmfs/build/test/unittests`.
+- Using `-DBUILD_UNITTESTS_DEBUG=on` during the configuration process of `cmake` allows to properly debug the unittests using e.g. `gdb`.

 ### Running Unit Tests